smunaut/ice40-playground/cores/usb/doc/architecture.md

 other endpoint, and you can use control transfer on any endpoint if you wish.

-However the hardwar does offer a couple of special features to make the software implementation of control transfer easier.
+However the hardware does offer a couple of special features to make the software implementation of control transfer easier.

 The first one is called the "Control Endpoint Lockout" or _CEL_ for short.